Our Board of Directors

 Bill Athas, Director

-Bill Athas has volunteered as a faithful member of the House of Hope Board of Trustees for over 30 years.
-During his time as a board member he has served as both Secretary and Treasurer.
+Bill Athas has volunteered as a faithful member of the House of Hope Board of Director for over 30 years.
+During his time as a Board member he has served as both Secretary and Treasurer.
 He has also participated in community service through the following entities: Utah State Board of Alcoholism & Drugs (Chairperson 1977-1987), Utah Statewide Health Coordinating Council, Governor’s Task Force on Prevention of Alcoholism, Utah State Coalition for Prevention of Alcohol & Drug Problems, University of Utah’s School on Alcoholism & Drugs (Vice Chairperson), KUTV (NBC) Alcohol & Drug Abuse Advisory Committee, Utah Alcohol Training & Education Advisory Commission and U.S. Senator Orrin Hatch’s Advisory Committee on the new Drug Free America Bill.

 Bill is a retired broker; he graduated from the University of Utah in Political Science and received Honorable Discharge from U.S. Army Reserve.
 He has two children and currently resides in Salt Lake City, UT.